vuestorefront/vue-storefront/packages/core/docs/getting-started/configuration.md

 - [`.lintstagedrc`](https://github.com/okonet/lint-staged#configuration) configures lint runner that enforces code style before every Git commit.
 By default, it runs ESLint described above.

+## Environment variables

+Every integration might have its own environmental variables described in documentation for specific integration.

+Those described here are common for every integration.

+- `API_HOST` - a host and port of the server that internal API calls are being made, e.g. `example.com` or `localhost:3000`.
+It is recommended to not leave it empty for security reasons.

 ## What's next

 As the next step, we will learn about [Layouts and Routing](./layouts-and-routing.html) and show what routes come predefined in every Vue Storefront project and how to register custom ones.